GHZ transform (I): Bell transform and quantum teleportation: The permutation gates and Clifford gates

+In the defining relations of the GHZ transform (\ref{high_Bell}) and the Bell transform (\ref{b_transform}), we introduce the permutation gates (\ref{P_n}) and (\ref{phase_permutation}), which are not much involved in the paper.
+In this appendix, we perform a further study on the permutation gates.
+First, we verify the two-qubit permutation gate (\ref{phase_permutation}) as a Clifford gate.
+Second, we explain with examples that a multi-qubit permutation gate (\ref{P_n}) is usually not a Clifford gate.

 The permutation group $S_{2^n}$ is the set of all permutations of $2^n$ elements \cite{NC2011}, and it is generated by transpositions $(J,J+1)$ with $1\le J \le 2^n-1$.
-The $n$-qubit product basis $|j_1 j_2\cdots j_n\rangle$ can be relabeled as $|J\rangle$ given by \eq J= 2^{n-1} \cdot j_1 + 2^{n-2}\cdot j_2 + \cdots + j_n +1 \en with decimal addition, so the permutation gate (\ref{P_n}) forms a unitary representation of the permutation group $S_{2^n}$, which gives rise to a unitary representation $T^{(n)}_{J,J+1}$ associated with the transposition $(J,J+1)$ given by $T^{(n)}_{J,J+1}|J\rangle=|J+1\rangle$.
-As usual, we study algebraic properties of the transposition gates $T^{(n)}_{J,J+1}$ to understand algebraic properties of the permutation gate (\ref{P_n}).
+As usual, we study algebraic properties of the transposition gates $T^{(n)}_{J,J+1}$ to understand the permutation gate (\ref{P_n}).
+Note that the permutation gate (\ref{P_n}) forms a unitary representation of the permutation group $S_{2^n}$.
+When the $n$-qubit product basis $|j_1 j_2\ldots j_n\rangle$ is relabeled as $|J\rangle$ given by \eq J= 2^{n-1} \cdot j_1 + 2^{n-2}\cdot j_2 + \ldots + j_n +1, \en with decimal addition, a unitary representation $T^{(n)}_{J,J+1}$ associated with the transposition $(J,J+1)$ is given by $T^{(n)}_{J,J+1}|J\rangle=|J+1\rangle$.